Stefanuk12/EasyPasswords/src/analysis/successcriteria/quit.md

-Just a simple way of allowing the user to exit the program.
+Just a simple way of allowing the user to exit the program, saying a message before exiting.